Slasher (TV series): Development

 Slasher was created by Aaron Martin, who was inspired after his work on the first season of the medical series Saving Hope, specifically his writing of two episodes in which "people got chopped up."
 He wrote the first episode of the series as a spec script, aiming to offer it to prospective studios and show a writing style that was different from his previous work (e.g. Saving Hope, Degrassi: The Next Generation, and Being Erica).
 Though the script did not receive immediate interest, Shaftesbury Films optioned it in late 2014 with an eight-episode order and started pitching around to networks.
 Canadian premium network Super Channel ordered the project after showing interest in Slashers fixed-end format.
 The now-defunct American network Chiller, which specializes in the horror thriller genre, joined production shortly after; Slasher became Chiller's first and only foray into original scripted series content.

 In May 2017, Shaftesbury Films confirmed that the series would not return to Super Channel or Chiller for a second season.
 However, streaming service Netflix acquired the rights to the second season.
 The second season was released via Netflix on October 17, 2017.

 In August 2018, it was announced that production commenced for the third season of Slasher.
 On October 23, 2018, Adam MacDonald was announced as the third season's director.
 On April 24, 2019, it was announced that Aaron Martin had stepped down as the showrunner and Ian Carpenter would serve as the primary showrunner and one of executive producers of the third season.

 On November 12, 2020, the series was moved to Shudder for a fourth season.
-On February 10, 2022, Shudder renewed the series for a fifth season.
+On February 10, 2022, Shudder renewed the series for a fifth and final season.

-A sixth season, rebranded as a standalone miniseries set in the same universe, titled Hell Motel, premiered on June 17, 2025.